-If you are looking to get a number one tool between a Band saw vs Table saw, you need to set your priorities right.
+If you are trying to decide between a band saw vs table saw, you need to get your priorities straight.
 You should know what you need the tool for.
 Is it for a small shop or a workshop?
-An amateur and a professional are bound to have different tools.
+An amateur and a professional will necessarily have different tools.

-The space reserved determines the size of the saw that you are going to buy.
-The evaluation below will shed more light on how you use each tool safely and in what conditions so that you will not buy a tool you have no idea.
-The pros and cons will point to your appropriate saw tool.
+The reserved space will determine the size of the saw you will buy.
+The following evaluation will tell you how and under what conditions you can safely use the particular tool so that you do not buy a tool about which you have no idea.
+The advantages and disadvantages will show you which saw tool suits you.

 Overview of the Band saw